- Earthing Basics

 A similar tingling effect is sometimes felt by people when walking barefoot on the wet sand at the beach.

-The sensation usually diminishes and goes away after 15-30 minutes or so during the initial Earthing session, and then generally decreases in time with subsequent grounding.
+For most people, the sensation usually diminishes and goes away after 15-30 minutes or so during the initial Earthing session, and then generally decreases in time with subsequent grounding.
 It may be felt again once you resume Earthing after stopping for some time.
 Everyone is different so you may feel some variation.

 And don’t worry: you are not being electrocuted!
 See our article on the safety of Earthing indoors here.

 Continued tingling could mean a person is electro-hypersensitive and/or has a significant level of electromagnetic fields (EMFs) in the room where he/she is grounding.
+In both cases, limiting exposure to EMFs is recommended.

 Such individuals sometimes report feeling strange energy in the beginning and some even say they feel ill.
 The energy they feel when grounded is simply the Earth’s natural energy.